OnkelTem/lingua-com-fetcher/README.md

 # Lingua.com premium lessons fetcher

-This respository contains a [Selenium](https://www.selenium.dev/) script which fetches lessons from the https://lingua.com/ website.
+This repository contains a [Selenium](https://www.selenium.dev/) script that fetches lessons from the https://lingua.com/ website.

-Specifically it downloads:
+Specifically, it downloads:

 1. Lesson texts
 2. Lesson audio (for Premium users)